Warnings about possible online issues/scams

 - Email claiming to be from a bank saying that there are issues with your account or your banking information.
 Do not reply to, or click on any links or attachments.
 Please delete these immediately.

-- Email claiming to be from PayPal, Facebook or any other web service asking for your address or any other information.
+- Email claiming to be from PayPal, Facebook or any other web service asking for your address or any other information, or your account needs to be verified or updated.
 Do not reply to, or click on any links or attachments.

-- Phone calls claiming to be from Microsoft, banks or some other company asking people to visit a malicious website, or install bad software, by saying that your computer has a virus or needs an update.
+- Phone calls claiming to be from Microsoft, Banks, Revenue Canada (CRA), or some other company asking people to visit a malicious website, or install bad software, by saying that your computer has a virus, at risk, your account needs to be verified or updated, or threatening you with police action.
 Hang up on them.
-Do not follow any instructions from them, as they try to get you to compromise your computer, or get you to disclose your personal or banking information.
+Do not follow any instructions from them, as they are trying to get you to compromise your computer, or get you to disclose your personal or banking information.

 Here are some Links that may help keep you informed: